-Her husband, MajorGeneral Thomas Dundas, had been sent to seize the island from French control, as, following the French Revolution of 1789, slavery had been abolished in the French colonies.
-The enslaved Africans were eager to gain their freedom, so the plantation owners asked to become a British protectorate, to avoid compliance.
+Her husband, MajorGeneral Thomas Dundas, had been sent to seize the island of Guadeloupe from French control, as, following the French Revolution of 1789, slavery had been abolished in the French colonies.
+The enslaved Africans were eager to gain their freedom, but to avoid compliance, the French plantation owners had asked to become a British protectorate.

 In an arrangement "regularized" under the Whitehall Accord of 1794, Britain would protect the counter-revolutionary colonists of the French West Indies from their own Government, in return for a generous share of the prodigious wealth extracted from the slave labor on the Island.

 When Major-General Thomas Dundas arrived in the West Indies in December 1793, he wrote home to his wife in Scotland how delightful it was.
 He hadn't been at all eager to go, in spite of being offered Governorship of Guadeloupe, having been away from home for a long time and being on half pay.